 This lock-up provision applies to common stock and to securities convertible into or exchangeable or exercisable for or repayable with common stock.
 It also applies to common stock owned now or acquired later by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition.
 The Representatives in their sole discretion, may release the common stock subject to the lockup agreements in whole or in part at any time.
-At least three business days before the effectiveness of any release or waiver of any of the restrictions described above with respect to an officer or directors, the Representatives will notify us of the impended release or waiver and we have agreed to announce the impending release or waiver in accordance with applicable FINRA rules (which may include by press release through a major news service), except where the release or waiver is effected solely to permit a transfer of common stock that is not for consideration and where the transferee has agreed in writing to be bound by the same terms as the lock-up agreements described above to the extent and for the duration that such terms remain in effect at the time of transfer.

-Each of our directors, executive officers and selling stockholders are subject to lock-up agreements that restrict their ability to sell or transfer their shares until the later of 90 days after the date of this prospectus or , subject to certain exceptions.
-Each of our other security holders are subject to lock-up agreements that restrict their ability to sell or transfer their shares until , subject to certain exceptions.
+Each of our directors, executive officers and selling stockholders are subject to lock-up agreements that restrict their ability to sell or transfer their shares until the later of 90 days after the date of this prospectus or January 9, 2021, subject to certain exceptions.
+Each of our other security holders are subject to lock-up agreements that restrict their ability to sell or transfer their shares until January 9, 2021, subject to certain exceptions.

 In connection with our IPO, we, our executive officers and directors and holders of substantially all of our common stock agreed not to sell or transfer any common stock or securities convertible into, exchangeable for, exercisable for, or repayable with common stock, for 180 days after the date of the prospectus without first obtaining the written consent of the Representatives.
-The Representatives intend to release the lock-up restrictions with respect to shares to be sold by the selling stockholders in this offering, which include certain of our employees, officers and directors.
-In addition, the Representatives have agreed to release approximately shares held by certain of our existing stockholders not participating in this offering for sale in the public market in connection with the consummation of this offering.
+The Representatives intend to release the lock-up restrictions with respect to all 6,706,944 shares to be sold by the selling stockholders in this offering, which include certain of our employees, officers and directors.
+See "Shares Eligible for Future Sale-Lock-up Agreements."
+In addition, we have agreed to release approximately 370,000 shares held by certain of our existing stockholders not participating in this offering for sale in the public market in connection with the consummation of this offering.